Skip to main content

 Phase Constant

 The phase constant is a parameter that indicates the initial angle or position of the oscillating object at time t=0.
-It helps define the starting point of the oscillation in relation to the sine or cosine function used to describe simple harmonic motion.
-In the graph, the phase constant can be inferred from the position of the wave at the beginning of the time interval, determining how the wave is shifted horizontally from a standard sine or cosine wave.
+It helps to describe the starting point of the oscillation in relation to the sine or cosine function used to model the motion.
+In the graph, the phase constant can be inferred from the position of the wave at the beginning of the time axis, determining how far the wave has shifted from its standard position.

 Recommended video: